-Almonds – Almonds are advantageous to us humans, but quite hazardous to dogs.
-If the pooch fails to chew it properly, the nut can block its esophagus, and even tear the windpipe.
+Almonds – Almonds are advantageous to us humans but quite hazardous to dogs.
+If the pooch fails to chew it properly, the nut can block its oesophagus, and even tear the windpipe.
 Moreover, salted almonds are highly discouraged as they are likely to increase water retention in dogs.

 Cashews – Yes to cashews, but only if they are unsalted.
 These nuts contain comparatively less fat than other and are rich in antioxidants, calcium, proteins and magnesium.
 Just offer it occasionally as a treat, or you may end up with a dog suffering from fat-related health issues.

 Macadamia – Never ever feed your beloved pet these nuts!
 Macadamia nuts are poison for your dog and can have a range of deadly consequences such as lethargy, vomiting, increased body temperature, and in worse cases, the consumption of these nuts may cast extreme adverse condition of the animal’s nervous system.

 Peanuts – Avoid salted peanuts, and the rest is fine, provided that it is given to the canine in a moderate amount.
 Peanuts are packed with proteins and good fats so let your doggy gain some health benefits from their consumption too!
 However, excessive intake of peanuts may cause pancreas troubles, so be careful.

 Wheat – A dog’s life doesn’t have to be grain free.
 Wheat and a few other grains like corn are actually good for the canine as they serve as superb sources of fibre, protein as well as essential fatty acids.
 Only avoid these if your pet shows an allergic reaction to them.